Extravaganza (song)

-"Extravaganza" is a song by American R&B artist Jamie Foxx, taken from his second album Unpredictable (2005).
-It features Kanye West.
+"Extravaganza" is a song by American R&B singer and actor Jamie Foxx, taken from his second album Unpredictable (2005).
+It features rapper Kanye West.
 The song, written by Foxx and Mike City, peaked at number 52 on US Hot R&B/Hip-Hop Songs chart in October 2005.
 It also peaked at number 43 on the UK Singles Chart, becoming his first charting single on the chart as lead artist.

 Background

 "Extravaganza" was originally set to be the first single in Foxx's second album, Unpredictable, but was pushed back in favor of the title track.
 The track was one of the first songs leaked off the album before its release date, under the original title "One Night Extravaganza".
 However, the song was only released as a single in the UK and Australia in June 2006.

 Music video

 A music video for "Extravaganza" was directed by Paul Hunter.
 It does not feature Kanye West.